vitabaks/docs/docs/management/upgrades.md

   - if 'Latest checkpoint location' values match
     - Print info message:
       - "'Latest checkpoint location' is the same on the leader and its standbys"
-  - if 'Latest checkpoint location' values doesn't match
+  - if 'Latest checkpoint location' values do not match
     - Perform rollback
       - Print error message: "Latest checkpoint location' doesn't match on leader and its standbys.
 Please try again later"
 - **Upgrade the PostgreSQL on the primary** (using pg_upgrade --link)
   - Perform rollback, if the upgrade failed
   - Print the result of the pg_upgrade
-- **Make sure that the new data directory are empty on the replica**
+- **Make sure that the new data directory is empty on the replica**
 - **Upgrade the PostgreSQL on the replica** (using rsync --hard-links)
   - Wait for the rsync to complete
 - **Upgrade the PostgreSQL tablespaces on the replica** (using rsync --hard-links)